Save on interest and pay off your debt sooner.

 If you don’t pay off your debt before the 0% intro APR period is over, you could be stuck with an interest rate that’s higher than the one you originally had.

 - It can get expensive.

-If your credit score limits your balance transfer credit card options, you could wind up with a not-so-great card that comes with a high annual fee, balance transfer fee and penalty APR.
+A low credit score could limit your balance transfer credit card options and land you with a subpar card with a high annual fee, balance transfer fee and penalty APR.